team-supercharge/boa/README.md

 # Viper

-TODO: Write a gem description
+Viper is a simple gem to initialize VIPER projects and add modules to them.

 ## Installation